 The Dothraki, who will cut their hair in shame if they lose a fight.

 And the ironborn take pride in the fact that they are reavers.
 They traditionally do not wear jewelry that was not won in battle.
-House Greyjoy's words, "We Do Not Sow," brag that they do not work for a living, they kill for it.
+House Greyjoy's words, "We Do Not Sow," brag that they do not work for a living, they kill or steal for it.

 Bronn is pretty mellow when he's not fighting, but he makes it clear that he'll do anything for the right price.